ATLANTA, GA –June, 5 2018

-Linda McMahon, who serves as the 25th Administrator of the U.S. Small Business Administration (SBA) and who is just one of five woman in President Trump’s 22 person Cabinet, is visiting CATMEDIA’s Atlanta headquarters during her SBA Ignite Tour to meet with Catherine Downey, 2016 Georgia Small Business Person of the Year, to discuss her personal SBA success story.
-Catherine Downey is the founder and CEO of CATMEDIA, a full service communications company headquartered in Tucker, Georgia.
-For the past five years, Georgia has been ranked #1 for business success due to small business, giving the leader of the Small Business Administration even more of a reason to pay the state a visit.
+Linda McMahon, who serves as the 25th Administrator of the U.S. Small Business Administration (SBA), and is just one of five women in President Trump’s 22-person Cabinet, visited the Atlanta headquarters of CATMEDIA during her SBA Ignite Tour.
+She met with Catherine Downey, 2016 Georgia Small Business Person of the Year, to discuss her personal SBA success story.
+Catherine Downey is the founder and CEO of CATMEDIA, a full-service agency headquartered in Tucker, Georgia.
+For the past five years, Georgia has been ranked #1 for business success due to small businesses, giving the leader of the SBA even more of a reason to pay the state a visit.

-A highly successful entrepreneur and reputable business executive herself, Linda McMahon is currently on tour visiting small businesses across the country, spreading awareness of the agency’s programs and services and getting real-time input on today’s most pressing challenges.
-It came as no surprise that CATMEDIA made the tour, as it’s been named one of the top 100 fastest growing companies [top five women owned businesses] in America by Inc. Magazine.
-CEO, Catherine Downey, lead the SBA Administrator, along with her entourage, on a tour of her vibrant 3 story office building to meet with each of her employees, a 5,750 square foot facility that was purchased through the SBA 504 loan program.
+A highly successful entrepreneur and reputable business executive herself, Linda McMahon is currently on tour visiting small businesses across the country, spreading awareness of the agency’s programs and services, and getting real-time input on today’s most pressing challenges.
+It came as no surprise that CATMEDIA made the tour, as it has been named one of the top 100 fastest growing companies (top five women-owned businesses) in America by Inc. Magazine.
+CEO, Catherine Downey, lead the SBA Administrator and her entourage on a tour of her vibrant 3-story office building – a 5,750 square foot facility that was purchased through the SBA 504 loan program – to meet with each of her employees.

-Downey, a single mom, started the firm using her experience in television production and media and project management and built a thriving business while also caring for her young family.
-Her years of hard work and sacrifice paid off, and with grown children now, Downey has redoubled her efforts to expand her firm to meet the ever-changing needs of federal and commercial clients in today’s fast-paced world.
+Downey, a single mom, started the firm using her experience in television production and media and project management to build a thriving business while also caring for her young family.
+Her years of hard work and sacrifice paid off, and with her children now grown, Downey has redoubled her efforts to expand her firm to meet the ever-changing needs of federal and commercial clients in today’s fast-paced world.
 In 2011, Downey changed the company name to CATMEDIA to reflect its expanding services.

-She’s been quoted saying, “When you are constantly in a really heavily dominated male environment, the one counsel that I always give to young women and women who are older, as well, is don’t think you have to change who you are,”.
-And when it came to choosing McMahon to run the Small Business Administration, she quoted President Trump saying he “wanted someone who’s built a business, who’s been through the ups and downs.
-Someone who knows what it’s like, who can walk the walk and talk the talk of a business owner.”
+She’s been quoted as saying, “When you are constantly in a really heavily dominated male environment, the one counsel that I always give to young women, and women who are older as well is, don’t think you have to change who you are.”
+And when it came to choosing McMahon to run the SBA, she quoted President Trump saying he “wanted someone who’s built a business, who’s been through the ups and downs.
+Someone who knows what it’s like, who can walk the walk, and talk the talk of a business owner.”